-The Master's thesis requirement may be satisfied by presentation of a master's thesis (an empirically based study) from another accredited university after review for comparability by the Program Director with a selected faculty committee.
+The Master's thesis requirement may be satisfied by presentation of a master's thesis (an empirically based study) from another accredited university after review for comparability by the Program Director.

 Please refer to the "Master's Degree Checklist" provided by COGA at https://coga.ku.edu/masters-degree-checklist for graduation requirements.